 PEP focus areas:

 PEP objectives, curriculum, assignments, and deliverables will link to AHEC’s six broad focus areas:

 - Behavioral Health Integration (services that better address the needs of individual with mental health and substance use conditions, including training for health professionals to address burnout and resiliency

 - Social Determinants of Health: economic stability, education, social and community context, health and health care, neighborhood and built environment

 - Cultural Competency (recognize and address the unique culture, language and health literacy of diverse consumers and communities)

 - Medical Practice Transformation (quality improvement, care coordination, cost containment, rural health care, primary care, care for underserved/disadvantaged populations, patient-centered care)

 - Current and Emerging Health Issues (e.g., opioids and substance use disorders, oral health as part of overall health, COVID-19)

 PEP requires a commitment of time and effort.
 PEP participants are required to attend at least 20 hours per semester of a combination of job shadowing, individual study and educational and discussion sessions.
 The curriculum includes required and elective components.
 PEP students are required to write reflection essays each semester.
 Guidance regarding the reflection essay is provided.

 Application to PEP

 PEP has a competitive selection process during the fall of the second year at UVM.
 Applicants are notified of their status by early January.

 Application materials and requirements.
-More information to come.
-Please check back in.
+For more information and to apply, click here.